The BLiSS Trail

 Soaring Eagle on the BLiSS Trail

-Perched majestically among the trees in Strathyre Village, the Soaring Eagle sculpture by Iain Chalmers is a striking highlight of the BLiSS Trail.
-This magnificent artwork captures the spirit of freedom and grace associated with the eagle, a powerful symbol of Scotland’s natural beauty and wildlife.
+Tucked among the trees in Strathyre Village, the Soaring Eagle sculpture by Iain Chalmers is one of the stand-out features on the BLiSS Trail.
+It’s an eye-catching piece reflecting the freedom and energy we often associate with eagles and Scotland’s wild places.

 Ride Out Seats at The Broch Café